 Forex Trading With the Singapore Dollar

-Represented by the symbol S$ and with a Forex code of SGD, the Singapore Dollar is the official currency of Singapore, and currently, around US$33 billion worth of Singapore Dollars is traded every day on the Forex market.
-The Monetary Authority of Singapore is charged with regulating the nation’s currency and with issuing the bank notes in the denominations of S$2, S$5, S$10, S$50, S$100, S$500 and S$1,000.
-The MAS also determines the country’s monetary policies at two-weekly meetings of the Monetary and Domestic Markets Management Department.
-This body manages the rate of exchange by intervening in the foreign exchange market and by adjusting the liquidity in the banking system through liquidity facilities and money market operations.
+Represented by the symbol S$ and with a Forex code of SGD, the Singapore Dollar is the official currency of Singapore, and currently around US$33 billion worth of Singapore Dollars is traded every day on the Forex market.
+The Monetary Authority of Singapore is charged with regulating the nation’s currency and with issuing the bank notes in denominations of S$2, S$5, S$10, S$50, S$100, S$500 and S$1,000.
+The MAS also determines the country’s monetary policies at 2-weekly meetings of the Monetary and Domestic Markets Management Department.
+This body manages the rate of exchange by intervening in the foreign exchange market, and by adjusting the liquidity in the banking system through liquidity facilities and money market operations.
 Statements on the nation’s monetary policy are released twice annually.
 The SGD is traded with many world currencies, with some of the most common being the US Dollar, the Australian Dollar and the Euro.
-It is also frequently traded with other regional currencies like the PKR, BDT and BND.
-The Singapore Dollar is not only legal tender in Singapore itself but it is also “customary tender” in the state of Brunei thanks to the Currency Interchangeability Agreement which also allows the Brunei Dollar to be acceptable as currency in Singapore.
+It is also frequently traded with other regional currencies such as the PKR, BDT and BND.
+Not only is the Singapore Dollar legal tender in Singapore itself, but it is also “customary tender” in the state of Brunei as a result of the Currency Interchangeability Agreement, which also allows the Brunei Dollar to be acceptable as currency in Singapore.

 Historical Facts About the Singapore Dollar

-During the period 1845 to 1939, the currency in Singapore was the Straits Dollar which was then replaced by the Malayan Dollar and then the Malaya and British Borneo Dollar from 1953.
-This common currency was still in use when Singapore joined Malaysia in 1963, however just 2 years after Singapore became independent from Malaysia in 1965, the monetary union that had been in existence between Brunei, Malaysia and Singapore was dissolved.
-The Board of Commissioners of Currency Singapore was established in 1967 and began to issue bank notes and coins, however until 1973 the Singapore Dollar could be exchanged at par with the Malaysian Ringgit and to this day it is still interchangeable with the Brunei Dollar.
-Originally, the SGD was pegged to the Pound Sterling however this came to an end in the 1970s when the Singapore Dollar became pegged to the US Dollar.
+During the period 1845 to 1939, the currency in Singapore was the Straits Dollar, which was then replaced by the Malayan Dollar, and then the Malaya and British Borneo Dollar from 1953.
+This common currency was still in use when Singapore joined Malaysia in 1963; however, just 2 years after Singapore became independent from Malaysia in 1965, the monetary union that had been in existence between Brunei, Malaysia and Singapore was dissolved.
+The Board of Commissioners of Currency, Singapore was established in 1967, and began to issue bank notes and coins.
+However, until 1973 the Singapore Dollar could be exchanged at par with the Malaysian Ringgit, and to this day it is still interchangeable with the Brunei Dollar.
+Originally, the SGD was pegged to the Pound Sterling, but this came to an end in the 1970s when the Singapore Dollar became pegged to the US Dollar.
 This only lasted for a brief period as the economy of Singapore began to grow and develop, forging diverse trade links to a number of other regions and countries, and the country moved towards a currency peg against an undisclosed and fixed trade-weighted basket of currencies during the period 1973 to 1985.
 Singapore chose to operate on a Monitoring Band from 1985 which permitted the Singapore Dollar to float within a certain bandwidth of a central parity.
-It is, however, monitored closely by the MAS against a basket of currencies from some of the nation’s primary competitors and trading partners in order to give the government extra control over imported inflation while ensuring that the country’s exports are still competitive.
+It is, however, monitored closely by the MAS against a basket of currencies from some of the nation’s primary competitors and trading partners, in order to give the government extra control over imported inflation while ensuring that the country’s exports are still competitive.

 Primary Factors Influencing Singapore’s Economy

-The main factor which comes into play when determining the value of the Singapore Dollar and the health of the nation’s economy is the value of raw materials and natural resources.
-Singapore relies heavily on imports of these materials in order to facilitate its intermediary trading and therefore its export industry.
-When the price of raw materials goes up, there will be an impact upon the country’s economy.
-Likewise, as the country is quite reliant upon its export market for a large portion of its GDP, the global value and demand for its primary exports such as chemicals, services and electronics has a key role to play in determining the value of the currency.
+The main factor that comes into play when determining the value of the Singapore Dollar and the health of the nation’s economy is the value of raw materials and natural resources.
+Singapore relies heavily on imports of these materials in order to facilitate its intermediary trading, and therefore its export industry.
+When the price of raw materials goes up, there will be an impact on the country’s economy.
+Likewise, as the country is quite reliant upon its export market for a large portion of its GDP, the global value of and demand for its primary exports such as chemicals, services and electronics have a key role to play in determining the value of the currency.